manuelcaucelo/django_GraphQL_API/README.md

 ### Preparing developing environment

+First export environment vars to environment using .env file We have created a small script, simply execute: `./set_env.sh`

+TODO Fixtures:
+Create a super user: `python manage.py createsuperuser` Create data and load data.

 We are using pipenv but you can prepare the virtual environment using virtualven or whatever:

 - (If you dont have pipenv on your system) install pipenv with `pip install pipenv`